viniciusdeliz/viniciusdeliz/README.md

 </p>

 <p align="left">
-  📱 Contact: If you want to develop a solution (or talk about the weather), check the links in the icons below and send me a message!
+  📱 Contact: If you want to develop a solution (or talk about the weather), check the links below and send me a message!
 </p>
 <br/>
 <p align="left">